 - Kidnapping and piracy were criminal forms of slavery but not permitted among Jews (Exodus 21:16).

 When discussing slavery in the Old Testament, therefore, one must differentiate between how it was practiced among pagans and Jews.
 Among pagans, like the Greeks or the Romans, slavery was commerce.
-Slaves in ancient times were not considered human being property to be bought and sold.
+Slaves in ancient times were not considered human, being property to be bought and sold.

 Slavery existed among the Jews but was tempered and regulated by law.
 For example:

 A. A Jew could not hold another Jew in permanent slavery because of debt or self-sale.
 A Jewish slave had to be released at the year of Jubilee and have his property restored to him.
-Every six years, there was what was called a sabbatical year (the seventh year) where they gave their land rest, no farming was permitted (Leviticus 25:2).
+Every six years, there was what was called a sabbatical year (the seventh year) where the Jews gave their land rest, no farming was permitted (Leviticus 25:2).

 After seven cycles of sabbatical years (7x7=49), on the 50th year, they celebrated what was called the year of Jubilee (from the Hebrew word "horn," referring to a ram's horn or trumpet).
 On this year, all debts were forgiven, Jewish slaves were freed and land that had been sold reverted back to the original owner.
 How close or how far the contract was made to the year of Jubilee determined the value of land and debts.

-The point of the Law was to remind people that they did not own the land (nor the slaves), all belonged to God.
+The point of this Law was to remind people that they did not own the land (nor the slaves), all belonged to God.
 It also guaranteed that the original borders for each tribe would remain the same and no tribe would increase by commercial trade over the other.

 B. Among the Jews there were also other laws which protected female slaves and families from abuse.
 For example, if a female slave married her master or her master's son, she would be freed.
 If her master did not provide for her or divorced her, she would be freed (Exodus 21:7-11).